What is Taekwon-Do?

 Taekwon-Do was founded in 1955 by General Choi Hong Hi 9th Dan.
 Taekwon-Do is a Korean martial art and the national sport of South Korea.
 It is a version of an ancient form of unarmed combat practiced for many centuries in the orient.
 Developed in the military, Taekwon-Do came into its present form in Korea.

-What Will I Learn?
+What Will I learn

 This is considered the sport side of Taekwon-Do although it is an art in itself.
 Sparring is practiced under controlled conditions with full safety equipment.
 We also offer all students the opportunity to test and hone their skills in tournaments (both national and international), many of which are offered to our students throughout the year.
 Worcester Taekwon-Do and Kickboxing are very successful on the tournament circuit, boasting many numbers of British, European and World Champions.

-coordinating Taekwon-Do activities such as competitions and seminars
+Coordinating Taekwon-Do activities such as competitions and seminars

-setting and enforcing high quality standards for technical and teaching
+Setting and enforcing high quality standards for technical and teaching

-identifying and collaborating with affiliated organizations
+Identifying and collaborating with affiliated organizations